masud-technope/NLP2API-Replication-Package/README.md

 Available Operations:
 =====================
-(1) Reformulate a query, i.e., reformulate
+- (1) Reformulate a query, i.e., reformulate
-(2) Evaluate API suggestion performance, i.e., evaluate-as (3) Evaluate the effectiveness of the queries, i.e., evaluate-qe (4) Evaluate the retrieval performance of queries, i.e., evaluate-cs (5) Evaluation of queries using web/code search engines, i.e., evaluate-se
+- (2) Evaluate API suggestion performance, i.e., evaluate-as
+- (3) Evaluate the effectiveness of the queries, i.e., evaluate-qe
+- (4) Evaluate the retrieval performance of queries, i.e., evaluate-cs
+- (5) Evaluation of queries using web/code search engines, i.e., evaluate-se

 Required parameters for the operations:
 ======================================
-(1) -K : expects the number of suggested API classes (e.g., default: 10)
+- (1) -K : expects the number of suggested API classes (e.g., default: 10)
-(2) -query : expects a natural language query
+- (2) -query : expects a natural language query
-(3) -queryFile : expects the file containing the natural language query (e.g., deafult: ./NL-Query+GroundTruth.txt) (4) -outputFile : expects the output file name (e.g., default: ./NLP2API-queries.txt)
+- (3) -queryFile : expects the file containing the natural language query (e.g., deafult: ./NL-Query+GroundTruth.txt)
+- (4) -outputFile : expects the output file name (e.g., default: ./NLP2API-queries.txt)
-(5) -resultFile : same as outputFile
+- (5) -resultFile : same as outputFile
+- (6) -se : name of the search engine (e.g., google, stackoverflow, github)

 Q.1: How to install the NLP2API tool?
 ======================================
-(1) Download all items from the Google drive, and keep in /home folder.
+- (1) Download all items from the Google drive, and keep in /home folder.
-(2) Unzip all zip files, and make sure that they are in the home directory.
+- (2) Unzip all zip files, and make sure that they are in the home directory.
 For example, dataset/question-ext.7z should be /home/dataset/question-ext
-(3) Run the tool from within the home directory.
+- (3) Run the tool from within the home directory.

 Q.2: How to reformulate a given NL query or a file containing all the queries?